matteo-pellegrini/LatInfLexi/data_sheet.md

 **Who created the dataset (for example, which team, research group) and on behalf of which entity (for example, company, institution, organization)?**

-This dataset was created by Matteo Pellegrini during as part of his PhD, supervised by Pierluigi Cuzzolin at the University of Bergamo.
+This dataset was created by Matteo Pellegrini as part of his PhD, supervised by Pierluigi Cuzzolin at the University of Bergamo.

-**Who funded the creation of the dataset?**

-The creation of the dataset was funded by my PhD.

 # Composition